fhemstra/minimal-thesis-luebeck/template/thesis.typ

 = Fist Chapter
 #TODO[
   Write your thesis here!
-Just start typing.
+Just start typing (and citing: @alley1996craft).
 ]

 // You can remove this when you are done looking at the examples.